 Reading and Literacy

-The 24 credit hours in Reading and Literacy courses include six (6) credit hours of clinical practicum.
-Individuals who enter the program without previous coursework in Reading and Literacy, who plan to seek the Reading Specialist endorsement, should plan to take a 36 credit-hour M.Ed. program.
+The 24 credit hours in Reading and Literacy courses includes 6 credit hours of clinical practicum.
+Individuals who enter the program without previous coursework in Reading and Literacy, and who plan to seek the Reading Specialist endorsement, should plan to take a 36 credit-hour M.Ed. program.

 Program of Study

-- Cultivating Children’s Literacy in Elementary/Middle School (EDLT 222)
+EDLT 222 Cultivating Children’s Literacy in the Elementary and Middle School